List of Mobile Suit Gundam 00 characters: Gundam Meisters

-Allelujah Haptism spent his childhood as an orphan in the Human Reform League as a Super Soldier experimental subject in a supersoldier project, designated "E-57", while his true name is forgotten, he is "baptised" by Marie Parfacy as "Allelujah" when they met for the first time when they were children at the Super Soldier Institute (at that moment Marie had lost her five senses so she was bedridden and could only communicate using her quantum brainwaves, being E-57 the very first person who could hear her and answered her, she gives him that name stating that they should be grateful of being alive).
-While generally gentle and rational compared to the other Gundam Meisters, the experiments and drama of killing his fellow subjects in order to survive during their escape went awry caused him to manifest a second personality in the form of Hallelujah (ハレルヤ, Hareruya), a bloodthirsty and outright sadistic personality.
-He is the pilot of Gundam Kyrios and Gundam Arios, as well as one of the pilots of Gundam Harute, all of which specialize in high mobility and are able to transform into fighter jets.
-Allelujah's rival in combat is another subject of the Super Soldier program, Soma Peries whom he shared deep connection which Hallelujah realized long before he did.
+Allelujah Haptism spent his childhood as an orphan in the Human Reform League as a Super Soldier experimental subject in a supersoldier project, designated "E-57", while his true name is forgotten, he is "baptised" by Marie Parfacy as "Allelujah" when they met for the first time when they were children at the Super Soldier Institute (at that moment Marie had lost her five senses so she was bedridden and could only communicate using her quantum brainwaves, with E-57 being the very first person who could hear and answer her, she gives him that name stating that they should be grateful to be alive).
+While generally gentle and rational compared to the other Gundam Meisters, the experiments and trauma of killing his fellow subjects in order to survive during their escape gone awry caused him to manifest a second personality in the form of Hallelujah (ハレルヤ, Hareruya), a bloodthirsty and outright sadistic personality.
+He is the pilot of Gundam Kyrios and later Gundam Arios, as well as one of the pilots of Gundam Harute, all of which specialize in high mobility and are able to transform into fighter jets.
+Allelujah's rival in combat is another subject of the Super Soldier program, Soma Peries whom he shared a deep connection with that Hallelujah realized long before he did.
 Though Allelujah managed to reach common ground with his alter ego to reach his full potential as a super soldier (Allelujah manages the tactical side of the battle, while Hallelujah manages the combat reflexes), Hallelujah "died" in battle against Soma as Allelujah recognizes Soma as Marie Parfacy, a fact that Hallelujah knew and kept hidden to protect Allelujah so he would continue to fight for their survival.
 Allelujah is captured and imprisoned during the four-year time-skip between both seasons, and ends up being rescued by his companions after the other three Meisters reunite.
-During his subsequent encounters with Soma, she reverts to being Marie and Allelujah convinces her to join Celestial Being, with the two becoming lovers.
-During moments whenever 00 Raiser's Trans-Am System, the Hallelujah persona resurfaces, and is shown later that after being exposed to Setsuna's Trans-Am Burst Hallelujah persona was fully restored and "resurrected".
-Despite Hallelujah acting like a full bloodthirsty psychopath, he only acts when Allelujah is in danger of dying acting as a last resort self-defense mechanism; also is revealed after both personalities comes to terms with each other.
-While Hallelujah shouldn't be able to care for Marie (as a psychopath can't feel empathy), he does cares for Allelujah's physical and emotional well-being, and will take over to ensure that Allelujah will be able to protect Marie.
-As with Soma Peries, it is shown that Hallelujah could easily take over the body and become the main personality but chose not to contest preferring to remain in a dormant state.
+During his subsequent encounters with Soma, she reverts to being Marie, and Allelujah convinces her to join Celestial Being, with the two becoming lovers.
+During moments that he is near 00 Raiser's Trans-Am System, the Hallelujah persona resurfaces, and it is shown later that after being exposed to Setsuna's Trans-Am Burst the Hallelujah persona was fully restored and "resurrected".
+Despite Hallelujah acting like a bloodthirsty psychopath, he only acts when Allelujah is in danger of dying, acting as a last resort self-defense mechanism.
+While Hallelujah shouldn't be able to care for Marie (as a psychopath can't feel empathy), he does care for Allelujah's physical and emotional well-being, and will take over to ensure that Allelujah will be able to protect Marie.
+As with Soma Peries, it is shown that Hallelujah could easily take over the body and become the main personality but chose not to, preferring to remain in a dormant state.
 In the series aftermath, Allelujah and Marie have apparently left Celestial Being to find their place in the world.
 During the events of the movie, Allelujah and Marie rejoin Celestial Being to fight the ELS in the Gundam Harute, a dual piloted Mobile Suit.
 Allelujah has Heterochromia iridum; throughout the first season, his left gray eye represents his Allelujah personality and his right golden eye represents Hallelujah until the latter's destruction, after which both his eyes become visible.